One could read all the works of F.R.Leavis's 'The Great Tradition', and never know that Britain once had an Empire.

 Rupert Scott-Padgett, Pukka Sahib

-I was born in India in the days of the British Raj, as were my father and grandfather, and I travelled P & O as a youthful passenger with my nanny or ayah many times.
-Some of my earliest memories are from those voyages on board P & O ships, and they remain sharp and vivid.
+I was born in India and travelled backwards and forwards to England on the P & O. As a youthful passenger with my nanny or ayah, some of my earliest memories are from those voyages on board P & O ships, and they remain sharp and vivid.
 It was a wonderful time, to be an Englishman and to sail aboard such magnificent ships.
 Gone now alas.
 I fear we shall not see their like again.

 With my leave over, I bade farewell once again to dear Mama and Pa, forlorn figures waving to me from the front door steps.
-Mama dabbing her eyes with one corner of her lace handkerchief, while Pa pretended to occupy himself by filling his pipe.
+Mama dabbing her eyes with one corner of her lace handkerchief, as Pa hummed tunelessly to himself, busily filling his old briar pipe.
 Now retired from the Colonial Service, he had served his country well in the Aden Protectorate and India.

 I left Liverpool Street at 11.30am for the Tilbury Docks, and went on board P&O's ss Ranchi.